buildbot/buildbot/master/contrib/README.txt

 Utility scripts, things contributed by users but not strictly a part of
 buildbot:

-buildbot_json.py: Utility classes and standalone script to process data from
-                  /json status.

 fakechange.py: connect to a running bb and submit a fake change to trigger
                builders